Mathildemsloth/Mathildemsloth/README.md

-👋 Hi, I'm Mathilde, a Public Health Science master's student from the University of Copenhagen.
-Currently exploring spousal bereavement using causal inference and prediction models for my thesis.
+👋 Hi, I'm Mathilde, a PhD student in Public Health and Epidemiology at the University of Copenhagen.

 🚀 Projects: Check out my latest project on Spousal Bereavement Analysis, where I apply data science to understand the impact of loss.